alfrejivi/my-cv/README.md

 ## Deployment
 I'm currently using [ZEIT Now](https://zeit.co/) and I highly recommend to use it.
-Please go to the [docs](https://zeit.co/docs) to see how incredible easy is to deploy with it.
+Please go to the [docs](https://zeit.co/docs) to see how incredibly easy and fast is to deploy with it.

 ## Contribute